catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  Keypairs must be created in each region being used.

+|
+|

 Choosing a Network
 ==================

+List the available networks and choose the appropriate network to use.
-Use Neutron to locate the correct network to use.
-We will export an environment variable with the network id for later use.
+Assign the Network ID to an environment variable and export it for later use.

 .. code-block:: bash